Merstab/01-flask/README.md

 ## What about placing/cancelling orders endpoints?

-01-flask provides real-time market data only and does not include endpoints for placing/canceling or tracking own orders as that requires handling private keys which is currently out of scope of this project.
+01-flask provides real-time market data only and does not include endpoints for placing/canceling or tracking your own orders as that requires handling private keys which is currently out of scope of this project.

+However, please check https://github.com/01protocol for updates on clients that help with order placing/canceling.

 <br/>
 <br/>